Monthly Archives: July 2020

 253 Henry Street HHMA Winner II

-The winning house on Henry Street
+The winning house at 253 Henry Street in 2021.

 Every year I look forward to the Downtown Merchants Open Houses with their bright creative display windows and small indoor entertainments as people come to shop and converse with their neighbors.